redeyeredline/cliparr/MIGRATION_CHECKLIST.md

 - ❌ add alphabet bar to import modal
 - ❌ ASK BOLT can you cleanly/easily include the alphabet bar from the homepage to the import modal? also have bolt process the settings page with its new ui
-- ✅  enter key should hit delte button on main table
+- ✅  enter key should hit delete button on main table (WORKING - DO NOT TOUCH)
 - ✅  save button on settings page should act like delete button on main page
 - ✅  save button should still be clickable with enter when it appears